Bezzecchi wins USA Grand Prix to extend perfect start to season

 March 29 : Aprilia's Marco Bezzecchi extended his perfect start to the year by winning the United States Grand Prix in Austin on Sunday for his third consecutive win of the year and fifth straight dating back to last season.

-Bezzecchi led all 20 laps at the Circuit of the Americas where he crossed the line 2.036 seconds ahead of teammate Jorge Martin while Pedro Acosta, who started eighth after a penalty in Saturday's sprint, rounded out the podium.
+Bezzecchi led all 20 laps at the Circuit of the Americas where he crossed the line 2.036 seconds ahead of teammate Jorge Martin.
+Pedro Acosta, who finished third in Saturday's sprint before a penalty dropped him to eighth, rounded out the podium.

-The win put Bezzecchi back on top of the standings with 81 points, four points clear of Martin who won the sprint race on Saturday.
+Bezzecchi, racing a day after he failed to finish a sprint for the second time this season after a crash, also reclaimed the lead in the MotoGP standings with 81 points, four points clear of Martin who won Saturday's sprint race.

+With the win, Bezzecchi became the third Italian rider to win five in a row after Hall of Famers Valentino Rossi and Giacomo Agostini.
+He is also the first rider to win the first three grands prix of the season since Marc Marquez in 2014.

 Polesitter Fabio Di Giannantonio of VR46 Racing finished fourth while defending Austin champion Francesco Bagnaia of the Ducati Lenovo Team was 10th.